CWKSC/A-Lot-Of-Docx-To-Pdf-Converter/README.md

 Also see: [CWKSC/MultipleThreadPdfConverter: Multiple Thread Pdf Converter (doc, docx, ppt, pptx)](https://github.com/CWKSC/MultipleThreadPdfConverter)

+This one is more pure and suitable for more formats.

 ___

 Since I don't know how to export the C# Project and change the path.
 The C# project has some problems.